Innova4D/expression-meteor/README.md

 - For more detailed information about meteor.js project structure please refer to: docs.meteor.com/#/full/

 CSS Notes:
-- The position of the application relies in the [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) distribution model.
+- The distribution of DOM objects in the view relies in the  [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) distribution model.

 ## Screenshots: